5 Tips for a Happier Marriage - Kailee Wright

 5 Tips for a Happier Marriage

-#1 Your Spouse Is Not A Mind Reader
+#1: Your Spouse Is Not A Mind Reader

 For example, he would ask if it was okay with me if he went and did something with his brothers.
 I had had a long day with the little people and didn’t want him to go, but I would reply with “yeah fine…whatever”.
 My answer was no, but I wasn’t saying it.
 I was expecting him to take my tone of voice or body language into account and assume my answer.
 By saying what you actually feel or think, instead of expecting them to figure it out, you will save a lot of unnecessary confrontation.

-#2 Make Your Spouse a Priority
+#2: Make Your Spouse a Priority

-#3 Check In With Your Spouse Regularly
+#3: Check In With Your Spouse Regularly

 Life gets busy and sometimes we just get into our routine.
 As long as everyone seems happy we just kind of go with the flow.
 I don’t know about you, but I notice when we get that way, I can get frustrated.
 Again I’m assuming Joe knows what I need.
-Something that has really helped our marriage is to have a check in with each other once a month.
-We talk about anything we could use the others help with.
+Something that has helped our marriage is to have a check-in with each other once a month.
+We talk about anything we could use the other’s help with.
 Areas where we might be struggling.
 It is kind of a reset for our family game plan so we are on the same page.

-#4 Know Each Others Love Language
+#4: Know Each Others Love Language

 If you haven’t read this book, you need to read it together!
-Knowing your spouses love language can be such a game changer in your marriage.
+Knowing your spouse’s love language can be such a game-changer in your marriage.
 If you are unfamiliar with the book, the love languages are Words of Affirmation, Gifts, Quality Time, Acts of Service, and Physical Touch.
 We all have a different way we feel the most loved.
-A lot of the time, yours will not be the same as your spouse.
+A lot of the time, yours will not be the same as your spouse’s.
 I often catch myself doing things to show my love for Joe that I would want him to do for me, instead of working in his love language.
 Focusing your affection in a way that they appreciate it the most makes such a difference.

-#5 Always Try to Put Your Spouse First
+#5: Always Try to Put Your Spouse First

 Being a busy exhausted mom – it can feel impossible.
 Your husband can get pushed aside as your focus is constantly on taking care of your little people.
 I catch myself doing this a lot and not making Joe a priority.
-We have both noticed that if we try, as hard as it can be, to really put them first and give them the benefit of the doubt and respect, it makes such a difference in our attitude towards each other and to the feeling in our home.
+We have both noticed that if we try, as hard as it can be, to put them first and give them the benefit of the doubt and respect, it makes such a difference in our attitude toward each other and the feeling in our home.

 Shop the Post